 A resume writing service is worth the cost if it provides great customer service and, most importantly, delivers a great document.
 However, in all of our reviews, we found the number of companies that actually do this to be relatively small.
 Some offered great customer service but a subpar resume, while some rewrote a strong resume but lacked in customer service.

 To decide whether a resume writing service is right for you, query other job seekers in your personal network or on social networks like LinkedIn.
 Look at the services’ sample resumes as well.

 How We Chose the Best Resume Writing Services

-To find the best resume writing services, we started by reviewing nearly a dozen companies that are available nationwide.
-We then chose several to review in-depth using a test resume.
+To find the best resume writing services, we used a comprehensive methodology to review and evaluate nearly a dozen companies that are available nationwide.
+We then chose several to review more in-depth using a test resume.
 We contracted with each of these services and reviewed their offerings based on pricing, customer service, certifications, and guarantees.